Frontonasal dysplasia: Craniofrontonasal dysplasia

 Craniofrontonasal dysplasia (CFND) is a rare type of FND with X linked inheritance.
 Multiple features are characteristic for CFND such as craniosynostosis of the coronal sutures (prematurely closed cranial sutures), dry frizzy curled hair, splitting of the nails and facial asymmetry.

-There is a large variety in phenotype.
+There is a large variety in phenotypes.
 Women present with a more severe phenotype than men.
-Females characteristically have FND, craniosynostosis and additional small malformations.
-Males are usually more mildly affected, presenting with only hypertelorism.
+Women characteristically have FND, craniosynostosis and additional small malformations.
+Men are usually more mildly affected, presenting with only hypertelorism.
 The gene that causes CFND is called EFNB1 and is located on the X chromosome.
-A hypothesis for the more severe outcome in females is based on X-inactivation, which leads to mosaicism.
+A hypothesis for the more severe outcome in women is based on X-inactivation, which leads to mosaicism.
 As a result, patients have less functional cells, generating abnormal tissue boundaries, termed "cellular interference".
-This process almost never occurs in males, as they have less mutagenic material in their genes.
+This process almost never occurs in men, as they have less mutagenic material in their genes.
 EFBN1 also has an important function in males.
 As the syndrome has an X-linked inheritance pattern, there is no man-to-man inheritance.

 Oculoauriculofrontonasal syndrome

 OAFNS is a combination of FND and oculo-auriculo-vertebral spectrum (OAVS).

 The diagnosis of OAVS is based on the following facial characteristics: microtia (underdeveloped external ear), preauricular tags, facial asymmetry, mandibular hypoplasia and epibulbar lipodermoids (benign tumor of the eye which consists of adipose and fibrous tissue).
 There still remains discussion about the classification and the minimal amount of characteristics.
 When someone presents with FND and the characteristics of OAVS, the diagnosis OAFNS may be made.

 As the incidence of OAFNS is unknown, there are probably a lot of children with mild phenotypes that aren't being diagnosed as being OAFNS.

 The cause of OAFNS is unknown, but there are some theories about the genesis.
 Autosomal recessive inheritance is suggested because of a case with two affected siblings and a case with consanguineous parents.
 However, another study shows that it is more plausible that OAFNS is sporadic.
 It is known that maternal diabetes plays a role in developing malformations of craniofacial structures and in OAVS.
 Therefore, it is suggested as a cause of OAFNS.
 Folate deficiency is also suggested as possible mechanism.

 Low-dose CT protocols should be considered in diagnosing children with OAFNS.

 Treatment

 Because newborns can breathe only through their nose, the main goal of postnatal treatment is to establish a proper airway.
-Primary surgical treatment of FND can already be performed at the age of 6 months, but most surgeons wait for the children to reach the age of 6 to 8 years.
+Primary surgical treatment of FND can be performed at the age of 6 months, but most surgeons wait for the children to reach the age of 6 to 8 years.
 This decision is made because then the neurocranium and orbits have developed to 90% of their eventual form.
 Furthermore, the dental placement in the jaw has been finalized around this age.